-materials has been made and none of the previous reports show an evaluation of TE until maturity, except Borrell et al. (2000) and Balota et al. (2008).
+Differences in TE have been reported in sorghum, although generally under well-watered conditions (Hammer et al., 1997; Xin et al., 2009).
+Other reports also show the existence of genotypic variation in TE under differing water regimes (Donatelli et al., 1992; Balota et al., 2008) in a work that included Tx7078, a genotype with low TE and assumed to be tolerant to pre-flowering drought (Tuinstra et al., 1998).
+However, little prior assessment of TE in sorghum stay-green materials has been made and none of the previous reports show an evaluation of TE until maturity, except Borrell et al. (2000) and Balota et al (2008).
 Borrell et al. (2000) showed higher TE in one line having B35 as its source of stay-green.
 They also reported that differences among nine sorghum genotypes in biomass production under terminal water deficit were associated with variation in transpiration and TE for both the A35 and RQL12 sources of stay-green, although these relationships were highly dependent on the genetic background in which they were evaluated.
-In that study, A35 (the male sterile line counterpart of the stay-green donor B35) increased TE relative to AQL39 in two out of three genetic backgrounds.
-In our study, TE was improved in the StgB QTL ILs in the R16 background, and this was probably related to the fact that R16 had relatively low TE compared with the other lines tested, and also compared with other germplasm (V. Vadez, L. Krishnamurthy, C. T. Hash, H. D. Upadhyaya and A. K. Borrell, unpubl. data).
-There was also a trend for higher TE in three out of four StgB QTL ILs compared with the recurrent parent in the S35 background.
-According to Fig. 7b, one unit increase in TE would contribute to an increase of 3 g grain per plant, which could be extrapolated to 330 kg ha-1 of grain or ~16% of the existing mean yield under terminal stress.
-These differences in TE are still unexplained and work is in progress to investigate traits that might be related to this, particularly aspects of leaf conductance.
+In that study, A35 (the male-sterile line counterpart of stay-green donor B35) increased TE relative to AQL39 in two out of three genetic backgrounds.
+In our study, TE was improved in the StgB QTL ILs in the R16 background, and this was likely related to the fact that R16 had relatively low TE compared to the other lines tested, and also compared to other germplasm (our unpublished data).
+There was also a trend for higher TE in 3 out of 4 StgB QTL ILs compared with the recurrent parent in the S35 background.
+According to Fig. 7b, one unit increase in TE would contribute to an increase of 3 g grain plant-1 which could be extrapolated to 330 kg ha-1 of grain, or about 16% of the existing mean yield under terminal stress.
+These differences in TE are still unexplained and work is on-going to investigate traits that might be related to this, in particular leaf conductance aspects.

 The possibility that variation in TE may be associated with rooting differences has been considered, but appears to be an unlikely option.
-The range of variation in TE was ~2 g kg-1 water in the R16 background.
-Using a mean total water use of 14 L, increasing TE by 2 g kg-1 water with root growth would require a root growth differential of 28 g per plant, which roughly equates to a doubling in the root: shoot ratio, assumed to be in the range of 40% in sorghum (V. Vadez, L. Krishnamurthy, C. T. Hash, H. D. Upadhyaya and A. K. Borrell, unpubl. data).
+The range of variation in TE was about 2 g kg^{-1} water in the R16 background.
+Using a mean total water use of 14 L, increasing TE by 2 g kg-1 water with root growth would require a root growth differential of 28 g/plant, which roughly equates to a doubling in the root:shoot ratio, assumed to be in the range of 40% in sorghum (our unpublished data).
 This is extremely unlikely, especially because of the limited difference in water extraction among ILs in the R16 background.